-In Kenya's Bungoma district, for example, push-pull extension has become entwined with an existing network of farmer field schools, the first four of which were established in 1997 by government extension officials.
+In Kenya's Bungoma County, for example, pushpull extension has become entwined with an existing network of farmer field schools, the first four of which were established in 1997 by government extension officials.
 In 2005, icipe trained several participating groups of farmers in push-pull, and 20 of them went on to become farmer-teachers.
 In 2007, icipe worked with farmers, extension education experts, farmer field school experts, government extension staff and scientists to develop a curriculum for farmer field schools, which every student now follows.
 There are now farmer groups in the network, and more than 7000 field school graduates; of these, most have adopted the technology.
+The most recent push-pull curriculum on climate-smart push-pull was published in 2019, which includes information on fall armyworm.